WriteBadCode/BeatTrials/README.md

 # BeatTrials

-Supposed to be an optional multiplayer Rythm Game Including Websocket Server :)
+Supposed to be an optional multiplayer Rythm Game.
+Including Websocket Server :)

 ## Directory Structure